-Taking care of the home roof is one of the primary duties if you want your home to be safe and long-lasting.
-A well-maintained roof increases the real estate value of a home as well as peace of mind.
-The first rule is to look for visible signs of damage.
+Taking care of your roof is one of the best ways to keep your home safe and long-lasting.
+Well-maintained roofs add value to homes and give you peace of mind.
+The first thing to do is look for damage.

 1. Roof Leaks